 Everyone had to work together to consider how they might react as a new eruption happened; scientists, community members and those on disaster committees.

-and this discussion continued when we had a day in some of the communities that would be affected, including thinking about issues around communication and evacuation
+This discussion continued when we had a day in some of the communities that would be affected, including thinking about issues around communication and evacuation.

 Prof. Willy Aspinall helped us think about how we might try to compare and bring together some of the important factors we had talked about.

 …and we should have some helpful results from this soon.